 Ask for examples of when you demonstrated that strength.
 Then, put together a very short narrative of why something is a strength for you.
 Have additional proof available.

 Before each interview, pick the strengths that are directly relevant to the positions you are seeking.
 Help the interviewer understand how your qualifications match their requirements.
 Which of your strengths fits this job and this organization the best?

-If the description is so short or vague that the requirements are hard to figure out, scan the lists of "Characteristics Employers Value" and "Skills Employers Need" (above) to find the ones that seem most appropriate for you and the specific opportunity.
+If the description is so short or vague that the requirements are hard to figure out, scan the lists of "Characteristics Employers Value" and "Skills Employers Need" (below) to find the ones that seem most appropriate for you and the specific opportunity.

 Make a list of the times when you demonstrated a strength on your list:

 When you have a list of 3 or more examples of a strength, think about exactly what happened -- what was the reason you did the action, how did you do it, and what was the benefit of your work.
 Apply the principles of the structured C.A.R.
 (Challenge - Action - Result) or S.T.A.R.
 (Situation - Task - Action - Result) method to describe your accomplishments.